Posted by Sabine Dahmen-Lhuissier 305181 Hits

 TC ATTM focuses on the ‘green’ needs of operational networks and sites and broadband transmission including:

-developing global Key Performance Indicators (KPIs) to provide users of ICT with the tools to monitor their eco-efficiency and energy management defining the networks connecting digital multi-services in cities, producing KPIs for monitoring the sustainability of broadband solutions improving our standards for transmission equipment to support the European Commission’s Ecodesign of Energy Related Products Directive supporting efficient ICT waste management (maintenance period and end of life)
+developing global Key Performance Indicators (KPIs) to provide users of ICT with the tools to monitor their eco-efficiency and energy management defining the networks connecting digital multi-services in cities, producing KPIs for monitoring the sustainability of broadband solutions improving our standards for transmission equipment to support the European Commission’s Eco‑design of Energy Related Products Directive supporting efficient ICT waste management (maintenance period and end of life)

-Energy efficiency is now a key focus of TC ATTM which is defining the general landscape of work required to address the energy consumption of all telecommunications equipment and systems.
+TC ATTM defines the Energy efficiency for the general landscape of work required to address the energy consumption of all telecommunications equipment and systems.
 TC ATTM and CENELEC are working together on broadband implementation in Europe.
-Energy costs continue to rise, while broadband penetration is introducing new equipment to the network architecture.
-Energy consumption is therefore a major consideration affecting widespread broadband deployment.

 Industry Specification Group (ISG) on Operational energy Efficiency for Users (OEU)